-- Make sure all disk/disc activity has ended before moving the computer. - Turn off (shut down) the computer. - Disconnect the AC adaptor and all peripherals before moving the computer. - Close the display panel. - Do not pick up the computer by its display panel. - Before carrying your computer, shut it down, disconnect the AC adaptor and allow it to cool down.
+- Make sure all disk/disc activity has ended before moving the computer. - Disconnect all peripherals before moving the computer (TOSHIBA Keyboard Dock, however, can remain connected). - Close the computer when the tablet computer is docked. - Do not pick up the computer by its display panel when using in laptop or presentation mode. - Before carrying your computer, shut it down, disconnect the AC adaptor and allow it to cool down.
 A failure to follow this instruction might result in minor heat injury. - Do not expose the computer to rapid temperature changes (for example, in a situation where you carry the computer from a cold environment to a warm room).
 Do not turn on the power until condensation disappears. - Be careful not to subject the computer to impact or shock.
 A failure to follow this instruction could result in damage to computer, computer failure, or loss of data. - Never transport your computer with any cards installed.
 This might damage either the computer and/or the card resulting in computer failure. - Always use a suitable carry case when transporting the computer. - When carrying your computer, be sure to hold it securely so that it does not fall or hit anything. - Do not carry your computer by holding any of its protruding elements.